 A clean desktop is a by-product of good paper management.
 By the same token, a clean computer desktop is a by-product of a good digital storage system.
-October 21st was “National Clean Your Virtual Desktop Day.”
+The third Monday of October is “National Clean Your Virtual Desktop Day.”
 It’s a great first step to organize your computer.

 Do you know someone whose computer desktop is covered in icons?
 Could you be one of those people?
 Have you ever asked the offender why all those icons clutter the desktop?

 “I have everything on the desktop so I can find it,” replies the digital hoarder.
 It’s the dirty lie they tell themselves.
 After a while, it’s hard to find anything on that cluttered desktop.

 The second part is spoken in a softer tone: “I don’t know where else to put it.”
 That statement reveals the real problem.
 We fail to spend the time constructing a good system.
 We don’t make decisions about where items will go.

 You can operate a very efficient digital filing system.
 All you need are three folders: Documents, Current Projects, and Fingertip.

 We use metal filing cabinets to house paper-based reference material.
 Inside those filing cabinets, a system of alphabetized folders provides each document a home and a clue about where to retrieve it.

 We need a counterpart in the digital world.
 The “Documents” folder fills that role.
 These files have no action attached to them.
 Our goal is to organize them so material is easy to find.